jtl5770/goleds/README.md

    to go off one by one starting at index `0` until all LEDs are off again.

+### How to start the program on the Raspberry Pi

+The SPI library used really wants to have full priority for getting its timing right.
+My best experience comes from having it run real time mode like this:

+`chrt 99 /path/to/goleds/goleds_pi -real`

 ### Text based UI for simulating

 Go-LEDS comes with a little text user interface simulation program to